nadpierre/countries-eda-project/README.md

 The following questions are answered in the project:

 1. What are the 10 most populated countries?
-2. What are the top 2 most populated countries by continent?
+2. What are the top 3 most populated countries by continent?
 3. What is the most populated continent?
 4. What are the top 20 largest countries?
-5. What are the top 2 largest countries by continent?
-6. What is the largest continent?
+5. What is the smallest continent?
-7. What is the proportion of countries driving on the left vs. right side?
+6. What is the proportion of countries driving on the left vs. right side?
-8. What are the countries driving on the left side?
-9. What are the top 5 most common languages?
+7. What are the top 5 most common languages?
-10. What are the 10 countries with the most inequalities?
+8. - What are the 5 countries with the most inequalities?
+   - What are the 5 countries with the least inequalities?
-11. What is the average GINI Index by continent?
+9. What is the average and median life expectancy per continent?
-12. Is there a correlation between the GDP per capita and the GINI Index?
+10. Do the GINI Index and the GDP per capita have an impact life expectancy?

 ## Usage